aygurs/hatchmosphere/README.md

 ## Foundry IQ / Azure AI Search Integration

-✅ **LIVE** — The knowledge layer is now integrated with Azure AI Search.

 The knowledge layer lives in `server/services/foundryIqService.js`.
-It performs **semantic search** queries against Azure AI Search to retrieve relevant knowledge snippets based on creature type and sensor conditions.
+When a creature is hatched, it performs **semantic search** queries against Azure AI Search to retrieve relevant knowledge snippets based on creature type and sensor conditions.
+These snippets inform the creature's traits and are returned alongside the creature data.
 If Azure credentials are not configured, it gracefully falls back to local mock knowledge.

+**How it works:**
+1. ESP8266 sends sensor reading (light, temp, humidity, interactions)
+2. `creatureService.js` determines creature type from sensor ranges
+3. `foundryIqService.js` queries Azure AI Search: *"[CreatureType] creature hatching environment incubation"*
+4. Semantic search returns top 4 knowledge snippets
+5. Creature is generated with traits informed by the retrieved knowledge
+6. Frontend displays creature + sources (which documents were used)

 ### Setup